mjordan/islandora_workbench_docs/docs/development_guide.md

 * Where applicable, unit and integration tests to accompany your code are very appreciated.
 Tests in Workbench fall into two categories:
     * *Unit tests* that do not require a live Islandora instance.
     * *Integration tests* that require a live Islandora instance running at `https://islandora.traefik.me/`.
+* `workbench_utils.py` provides a lot of utility functions.
+Before writing a new utility function, please ensure that something similar to what you want to write doesn't already exist.

 ## Running tests